 Jesus and the Gospels.

 Topic for 2017: Mormonism in America and the World.
 The United States is one of the most religious of the world’s industrialized nations, so understanding the nation requires an understanding of religion’s role in American history and culture.
 This course provides an in-depth examination of selected themes in American religious history, culminating in student-driven research projects.
+(Writing-intensive.)
 Prerequisite, One course in American history or Religious Studies, or instructor consent.
+(Same as History 338.)
 Maximum enrollment, 12.
-Newell.

 357S Seminar: Death, Dying and the Afterlife.